Community Development Glossary: A Guide by CDA

 Davis–Bacon Act of 1931

-A United States federal law that establishes the requirement for paying the local prevailing wages on public works projects for laborers and mechanics.
+A federal law that establishes the requirement for paying local prevailing wages on public works projects for laborers and mechanics.

-The City of St. Louis is targeting ARPA funds to communities disproportionately impacted by the COVID-19 pandemic.
-The map consolidates over 10 factors ranging from life expectancy and violent crime rates to education attainment and Internet access to identify the census tracts in the city with the most needs.
+The City of St. Louis is targeting ARPA funds to communities disproportionately impacted by COVID-19.
+The index consolidates 10+ factors (life expectancy, crime rates, education, internet access, etc.) to identify census tracts with the greatest need.

 Energy Star standards